 - Also available in vertical ruling

 As far as I know, this paper does not come in notebooks and is only available as a notepad.
+Update: This paper is also available in Life Margin notebooks.
 The paper tears off of the pad very easily.
 The glue used on these pads is neither soft like the Clairefontaine Triomphe or stiff like on G. Lalo Vergé de France pads.
 It’s more like the Goldilocks of glues and is just right.

 The glue may be just right, but how about how this paper handles inks?
-I already mentioned that this paper has the highest rating out of any papers I’ve tested, but what does that actually mean?
-Well, it’s basically about the best it can be for everything that matters besides dry time, which is still faster than some premium papers.
+I already mentioned that this paper has one of the highest ratings out of any papers I’ve tested, but what does that actually mean?
+Well, it’s basically about as good as it can be for everything that matters besides dry time, which is still faster than some premium papers.
 Does this mean that writing on it is going to be a life-changing experience?
 Not really.
 It’s not that it is the best paper ever made and everything else pales in comparison, it just does everything very well.
 Writing on it is very smooth, but not slick like some premium papers.
 There is just the slightest hint of feedback to let you know you’re in control.

 So is there anything not to like about this paper?
 Well, not much.
 Dry times could always be better, but that’s the price you pay for excellent performance in other areas.
 If I had to be picky, I’d say that there is a significant amount of ink resist on the lines, meaning that ink “breaks” across the line and doesn’t cover it up, but that’s about it.
 It could always be cheaper, but isn’t that the case for anything?
 One thing to note about the B5 pads is that, unless you plan to fold your letter into quarters, you’ll need larger envelopes than you use for A5 paper, so I suppose that’s a bit of a negative as well.